altineller/fximu/README.md

 ### ROS Software for FXIMU imu sensor board

-This repository contains the client software for fximu.
-This is the only package you need to install in order to run fximu.
-If you want to do firmware development please look at fximu_firmware.
-See [HOWTO.md](HOWTO.md) on notes for operations.
+**This repository contains the fximu package.
+This is the only package you need to install in order to run fximu.**

+FXIMU utilizes a port of ROS's complementary filter on the TM4C123 MCU using the NXP semiconductor FXOS8700 accelerometer magnetometer and FXAS21002 gyro sensor.

 ![fximu v1c](doc/fximu_v1c.jpg)

-FXIMU utilizes a port of ROS's complementary filter on the TM4C123 MCU using the NXP semiconductor FXOS8700 accelerometer magnetometer and FXAS21002 gyro sensor.
+See [QUICKSTART](QUICK.md) for instructions on how to start the device.

+See [CALIBRATION](CALIBRATION.md) for instructions on calibration.
+The device comes calibrated, but once you mount it to your application, you might need to recalibrate it.

+See [HOWTO](HOWTO.md) on tips on operation.

+The firmware code is available at https://github.com/altineller/fximu_firmware

+The hardware files are available at https://github.com/altineller/fximu_hardware

 **It works with ROS without any problems, does not require drivers, uses standard message types, and is open source.**